 Central Research Facility

-Sri Ramachandra Medical College and Research Institute (Deemed to be University) has established a Central Research Facility to gain recognition as a centre of excellence in medical research.
+Sri Ramachandra Institute of Higher Education and Research (Deemed to be University) has established a Central Research Facility to gain recognition as a centre of excellence in medical research.
 Prof.S.P.Thyagarajan, an internationally renowned medical scientist and former Vice-Chancellor, University of Madras, has conducted 55 research projects during his 40 years of research career, made 335 publications and written 18 books.
 He holds a patent for a drug formulated from an Indian medicinal plant for chronic Hepatitis B and also holds 4 more patents.

 The Central Research Facility, established in the year 2007, is the "A to Z gateway" for research, to take care of all logistics of research planning, research projects administration, research documentation, besides providing a centralized sophisticated equipment facility.
 It includes the University-Industry Liaison Centre with IRP/Patents Cell on a 'ready to use platform' to the entire University.